NoiseByNorthwest/php-spx/README.md

    69.3ms |   69.3ms |       0B |       0B |   470.1K | Composer\DependencyResolver\RuleSetIterator::current
 ```

-### HTTP request
+### Web page

 Assuming a development environment with the configuration [described here](#private-environment).
-Just open with your browser the following URL: `http(s)://<your application host>/_spx?SPX_KEY=dev` to access to php-spx web UI control panel.
+Just open with your browser the following URL: `http(s)://<your application host>/_spx?SPX_KEY=dev` to access to SPX web UI control panel.
 Then switch on "Enabled".
-At this point profiling is enabled for the current domain through a set of dedicated cookies.
+At this point profiling is enabled for the current domain and your current browser session through a set of dedicated cookies.
-Then refresh your application page you want to profiling and refresh the control panel to see the generated report in the list below the control panel.
+Then refresh the web page you want to profile and refresh the control panel to see the generated report in the list below the control panel form.

 ## Advanced usage